What Culinary Training Do You Need for a Professional Cooking Career?

 Not all careers as a professional cook or chef require the same skills.
 A personal chef working alone, for example, won’t need the same delegation and leadership skills as an executive chef who runs a large kitchen.
 And a pastry chef will need in-depth baking and dessert knowledge that a line cook may not need.

-But here are some of the skills most chefs must be well-trained in if they’re going to have a shot at cooking professionally.
+But here are some of the skills most chefs must be well-trained in if they’re going to have a chance at cooking professionally.

 Good Hygiene, Safety, and Sanitation Standards